-Benefit Description You Pay

-Treatment therapies (cont.)

-Note: We only cover IV/Infusion therapy and GHT when we are pre- notified of the treatment.
+Benefit Description You Pay Treatment therapies (cont.)
+Note: We only cover IV/Infusion therapy and GHT when we are prenotified of the treatment.
 We will ask you to submit information that establishes that the GHT is medically necessary.
 Ask us to authorize GHT before you begin treatment.
 We will only cover GHT services and related services and supplies that we determine are medically necessary.
 See Other services under You need prior Plan approval for certain services , Section 3.
-In-network: 15% of the Plan allowance Out-of-network: 40% of the Plan allowance and any difference between our allowance and the billed amount

-Respiratory and inhalation therapies

-Cardiac rehabilitation following qualifying event/condition

-Physical and occupational therapies

-Physical therapy and occupational therapy provided by a licensed registered therapist up to a combined 60 visits per calendar year We cover rehabilitative and habilitative therapies; a physician should: Order the care; Identify the specific professional skills the patient requires and the medical necessity for skilled services; and Indicate the length of time services are needed.
+In-network: 15% of the Plan allowance Out-of-network: 50% of the Plan allowance and any difference between our allowance and the billed amount Respiratory and inhalation therapies Cardiac rehabilitation following qualifying event/condition Physical and occupational therapies Physical therapy and occupational therapy provided by a licensed registered therapist or physician up to a combined 60 visits per calendar year We cover rehabilitative and habilitative therapies; a physician should: Order the care; Identify the specific professional skills the patient requires and the medical necessity for skilled services; and Indicate the length of time services are needed.
 Note: We also have the right to deny any type of therapy, service or supply for the treatment of a condition which ceases to be therapeutic treatment and is instead administered to maintain a level of functioning or to prevent a medical problem from occurring or recurring.
-In-network: 15% of the Plan allowance Out-of-network: 40% of the Plan allowance and any difference between our allowance and the billed amount

-Not covered: All charges

-Maintenance therapiesExercise programs

-Applied behavioral analysis (ABA)

-Outpatient Applied Behavioral Analysis (ABA) services, for the treatment of Autism Spectrum Disorder.
-Services must be provided under the supervision of a Board Certified Behavior Analyst who is contracted with Beacon Health Options, or agrees to participate with Beacon Health Options' care management activities.
-(Preauthorization required by Beacon Health Options) In-network: 15% of the Plan allowance Out-of-network: All charges

-Note: Beacon Health Options' review of ABA services is based on an intensive care management model that monitors treatment plans, objectives, and progress milestones.
+Not covered: Maintenance therapies Exercise programs In-network: 15% of the Plan allowance Out-of-network: 50% of the Plan allowance and any difference between our allowance and the billed amount All charges Applied behavioral analysis (ABA) Outpatient Applied Behavioral Analysis (ABA) services, for the treatment of Autism Spectrum Disorder.
+Services must be provided under the supervision of a Board Certified Behavior Analyst who is contracted with UHC Behavioral Health Solutions, or agrees to participate with UHC Behavioral Health Solutions' care management activities.
+(Preauthorization required by UHC Behavioral Health Solutions) In-network: 15% of the Plan allowance Out-of-network: All charges Note: UHC Behavioral Health Solutions' review of ABA services is based on an intensive care management model that monitors treatment plans, objectives, and progress milestones.
 Note: We have the right to deny services for treatment when outcomes do not meet the defined treatment plan objectives and milestones.